 • Social Learning, Emphasises group work, peer modelling, and collaborative meaning-making.
 Develops communication and social skills.

-• Direct Instruction, Teacher-led, explicit teaching with guided and independent practise.
+• Direct Instruction, Teacher-led, explicit teaching with guided and independent practice.
 Research shows high impact for novice learners (Rosenshine, 2012).

 • Scaffolding, Providing support that gradually reduces as learners gain competence.
 Bridges the gap between current and target performance.